bcgov/moh-keycloak-user-management/frontend/README.md

 # alltests.js contains a test named "Test update user"
 ```

 The end-to-end tests require LDAP user credentials.
 The username `testcafe`, and the password is in the MoH KeePass.
 Set the password in an OS environment variable named `TESTCAFE_PASSWORD`.
+You might also need to add another environment variable named `NODE_ENV` with the value `Development` in case some of the tests fail.

 Note that these instructions only apply to the MoH's Keycloak server which has an LDAP identify provider configured.
 To use a different Keycloak server you would need to update the "login" portion of the tests to use your identity provider.